GershonHold/My_c_plus_plus/README.md

 # Enlighten

-It may be a fantastic and unforgetable beginning.
+The code was written before July.It may be my fantastic and unforgetable beginning.